p8queen/pihole/README.md

 # pihole
 pihole python regex

-When you update the list regex.list, this one must be empty.
+When you update the list regex.list, this one must be empty, at first.

+Add one new word per line.
 The sqlite3 database, add UNIQUE records.